 If you own, manage or update a Ryerson-related website, you are responsible for ensuring it meets these requirements.
 Non-compliance may result in financial penalties depending on the severity or impact of accessibility issues.

 - WCAG 2.0 = Web Content Accessibility Guidelines is a series of web accessibility guidelines published by the World Wide Web Consortium, the main international standards organization for the Internet.

 - Level AA = The level of conformance required in Ontario (excluding live captioning and audio descriptions for videos).
 Your website must satisfy all Level A and AA Success Criteria (guidelines) in order to be compliant.

 In addition to having good heading structure, alternative text for images, and descriptive links.
 Your website must also have:

-- Closed captions for all videos, and transcripts for all audio content (Level A).
+- Transcript for all podcasts and audio (Level A).

 - A text alternative for any videos without sound or videos that only contain music (Level A).

 - In other words, provide a simple text description of what's happening on screen below the video, so people who are blind can understand what is happening in the video.